Kavish2205/DateApp/README.md

 ## Features

 ### 1. Day of the Week Calculator
-Input a valid Gregorian Calender date (day, month, year), and the website will compute the day of the week using Zeller’s congruence and displays it (Monday-Sunday).
+The user inputs a valid Gregorian Calendar date (day, month, year), and the app will compute and display the day of the week (Monday-Sunday) using Zeller’s congruence formula.

+- Validates the date that is inputted
+- Validates the date based on month as some months have different # of days
+- Validates leap years using Gregorian rules
+- Computes day of the week from the inputted date using Zeller's Congruence Formula

 ### 2. Leap Year Checker
-Input a year, and the website checks whether it is a leap year using the standard Gregorian rules:
+The user inputs a year, and the app checks whether it is a leap year or not using the Gregorian rules:

 - A year is a leap year if it is divisible by 4 and not by 100, **or**
 - It is divisible by 400.

-### 3. Exact Age Calculator
+### 3. Elapsed Time/Exact Age Calculator
-Given a birth date (day, month, year), the websites find out your exact age in days, months, years:
+The user inputs a date (day, month, year), and the app will find out the how long ago the date was in days, months, years:

+- Can also be used for birth dates to find out how exactly old the user is.
 - Validates the date.
-- Ensures the birth date is not in the future.
+- Ensures the date is not in the future.
 - Computes the exact age as years, months, and days relative to today.

 ---